 Fish is graded on landing, each fishing boat’s catch is kept on ice by type and grade in their own containers carefully labelled up and waiting auction.

 Within a few hours of landing, they will have been auctioned and be on their way to their next destination.
-The process is quite straightforward and very quick, the auctioneers work round the room with the buyers, selling each container on the basis of price per kilo to the highest bidder.
+The process is quite straightforward and very quick, the auctioneers work around the room with the buyers, selling each container on the basis of price per kilo to the highest bidder.
 Prices vary tremendously depending on the type of fish and the premium fish (Scallops, Dover Sole etc) is kept in a separate room to the majority of day catch.
 There’s also a large refrigeration and processing facility for cuttlefish, which is separated to avoid the black ink spoiling other catches.

 He was also keen to explain how West Country fishermen are working with the authorities to improve sustainable fishing.
-We saw a couple of beam trawlers laid up to ensure the waters were not over fished.
-It’s a very delicate balance between enabling fishermen to earn a living now and the seas to restock to ensure future supplies are not jeapordised.
-And, I think we can all contribute by trying varieties of fish we may not have come across before, many of which are very similar to their better known brothers.
+We saw a couple of beam trawlers laid up to ensure the waters were not overfished.
+It’s a very delicate balance between enabling fishermen to earn a living now and the seas to restock to ensure future supplies are not jeopardised.
+And, I think we can all contribute by trying varieties of fish we may not have come across before, many of which are very similar to their better-known brothers.
 Witch and Megrin (both sometimes labelled ‘Cornish Sole’ and with a similar flavour and texture), Ling (which tastes like a cross between monkfish and cod), Hake and Grey Mullet…both very popular on the continent but less well known here!
 I’ll be posting some Hake dishes over the next few days.